kodecocodes/SC_JoshSteele/For Instructor/Coordinators/README+Script.md

 `
 Again, this simply shows an alert with the passed in message for this demo, but can be anything you can imagine to display the message to the user!

+Now, I can build and run this on the simulator, and all of the functionality I just defined for the workout controller is place.

 ## Conclusion

 Working with this coordinator pattern is pretty different from how many iOS developers design their apps, but it definitely helps with maintenance of your code.
 UIViewControllers become very simplified, and delegate their responsibilities back to the coordinator.
 You can also develop your view controllers and their xibs very quickly, allowing you to get your app up and running, at which point you can focus on components like app navigation, networking, and more.

+Be sure to keep coming back to raywenderlich.com for more tutorials and screencasts about iOS development.
+See you next time!